 This site is for members of Palm Beach District ARES® and RACES and other interested parties.

-ARES® (Amateur Radio Emergency Service®) is organized and established by the ARRL and local ARRL elected officials.
+ARES® (Amateur Radio Emergency Service®) is organized and established by the ARRL and local ARRL elected and appointed officials.
 ARES® has no limit on the amount of on the air training and practice it can have.
-ARES® focus is on Amateur (Ham) Radio, Emergency Management, Communications and Community Service.
-We are the Primary back up for Palm Beach County communications in the event of an emergency.
+ARES® focus is on communications and community service.
 ARES® staffs all shelters in Palm Beach County and provides interagency communications.
 ARES® members receive specialized training in emergency communications from both the ARRL and FEMA.

 ARES® also performs, free of charge, communications for Public Service Events, such as: walk-a-thons, bike-a-thons, parades and fund-raising events.

-ARES® works hand in hand with FEMA, CERT, SKYWARN, American Red Cross, Salvation Army, HDCS, and others needing emergency communications.
+ARES® works hand in hand with FEMA, SERT, SKYWARN, American Red Cross, Salvation Army, HDCS, CERT and others needing emergency communications.

 Unless you are one of the few ARES® members who is also a trained EMT, we are not "First Responders".
 Rather ARES® members are frequently the "First Communicators" on the scene at an emergency.
-Once the trained First Responders have the situation under control, many ARES® members are trained to provide Damage Assessment.
+Once the trained First Responders have the situation under control, ARES® members are trained to provide supplementary communications.
 Then as the emergency is stablized we provide health, welfare and good of the community communications that frees up the First Responders more limited radio systems.

 For more information on the ARES® program visit the ARRL ARES® website.